Ireland and Palestine: Interpenetrated peoples and the rights of oppressed nations to self-determination4

 The logic of capitulation to petty-bourgeois nationalism led much of the left to uncritically support the Arab rulers (the embodiment of the so-called ‘‘Arab Revolution’’) against the Israelis in the wars of 1948, 1956, 1967 and 1973.
-In essence these were inter-capitalist wars in which the workers and oppressed of the region had nothing to gain by the victory of either.
-The Leninist position was therefore one of defeatism on both sides.
-For both Arab and Hebrew workers the main enemy was at home.
-The 1956 war was a different matter; in that conflict the working class had a side in all these wars, for instance with Nasser against the attempts of French and British imperialism (aided by the Israelis) to reappropriate the recently nationalized Suez Canal.
+However, a defeat for the Israeli state in the region would have been a great blow to imperialism’s proxy in the region and we should have advocated that.
+The working class had a side in all these wars, for instance with Nasser against the attempts of French and British imperialism (aided by the Israelis) to reappropriate the recently nationalized Suez Canal.

 While opposing nationalism as a matter of principle, Leninists are not neutral in conflicts between the oppressed people and the oppressor state apparatus.
 In Northern Ireland, we demand the immediate and unconditional withdrawal of British troops and we defend the blows struck by the Irish Republican Army at such imperialist targets as the Royal Ulster Constabulary, the British Army or the hotel full of Conservative cabinet ministers at Brighton.
 Similarly, we militarily side with the Palestinian Liberation Organization against the forces of the Israeli state.
 In no case do we defend terrorist acts directed at civilian populations?
 This, despite the fact that the criminal terrorism of the Zionist state against the Palestinians, like that of the British army and their Protestant allies against the Catholics of Northern Ireland, is many times greater than the acts of communal terror by the oppressed.

 Palestinians during the surrender of the town of Ramle, in May 1948, The foundation of the State if Israel was a victory for imperialism against the Arab masses and the prospect for world revolution.
 Those, like the Shachtmanites who supported this, and those who took a neural stance on this a traitors to the cause of revolutionary socialism and/or are profoundly wrong.